zupolgec/wp_save_with_keyboard/readme.txt

 If it's not a post, page, widget, menu or link the plugin checks for the #submit selector (used, for instance, in theme, plugin and profile).

 == Changelog ==

+= 3.0.2 =
+Fixed loading of minified script.

 = 3.0.1 =
 Fixed localization support for old WP versions.